What Are My ISA Options

 You can invest in a stocks and shares ISA account if you are a UK resident and are aged 18 years or over.

 How much can you invest?

-You can save up to a maximum set by the government each tax year into a stocks and shares ISA.
-You do not have to invest the maximum amount and you can save into other ISAs simultaneously so long as the combined total investment is within the £15,240 annual tax-free allowance for 2016/17 (the annual ISA limit is set to rise to £20,000 from April 2017).
-However, you cannot take out two or more ISAs of the same type, in the same tax year.
+You can save up to a maximum set by the government each tax year into a stocks and shares ISA account.
+You do not have to invest the maximum amount and you can save into other ISAs simultaneously so long as the combined total investment is within the permitted annual allowance for the tax year in question (£20,000 for the 2019/2020 tax year).
+However you cannot take out two or more ISAs of the same type, in the same tax year.

 It is important to remember that ISAs are distinct for every tax year – from 6 April to 5 April the following year.
 There is no roll over of unused ISA allowance, so if you miss the end of tax-year deadline, that’s it.